Updated Aug 08, 2023

 Roasted Broccoli Variations

 While the lemon juice and freshly shaved parmesan combo is my favorite way to serve this, it doesn’t stop there.
-Here’s a few ideas on how to dress up this side dish:
+Here are a few other ideas on how to dress up this side dish:

 - Toss your florets with freshly chopped herbs such as thyme, rosemary, or parsley.